Estimating The Cost Of Repairs For Fixing and Flipping Houses

 ROOF

-SHEATHING If wood boards are rotten underneath and must be replaced estimate $45 per 4 x 8 sheet of wood.
-As a rough estimate I have found that using half of the price of the roof or $3.50 to $4.50 per SF of roof works well.
+SHEATHING If wood boards are rotten underneath and must be replaced estimate $45 per 4 x 8 sheet of wood but in reality most roofers will charge you around $75.
+If the roof is really bad and you have to replace all of the sheathing, as a rough estimate I have found that using half of the price of the roof works well.

 CENTRAL AIR